 WinterGuard is a composite material of asphalt and elastomeric polymers reinforced with a fiber glass membrane.
 It is formed into a rolled sheet.
 The rubberized asphalt provides the waterproofing.
 The polymers make the asphalt elastic and sticky all the way through the membrane.
 This means WinterGuard has the ability to both stretch and cling, and not rip when stressed.
 It seals like a gasket around nails driven through it.
 It sticks to a clean roof deck like glue and is warranted to remain effective for the life of the new asphalt shingle system applied over it, up to 50 years.
-Here's a Tip...
-Using the "Fly-In" Method, place your thumbs down.
-It makes the job easier in hot weather, to let go of the sticky WinterGuard.
-(Thanks to Mike Dempsey of Eagle River, WI.)

-HERE ARE SOME OTHER FACTS ABOUT WINTERGUARDTM
+HERE ARE SOME OTHER FACTS ABOUT WINTERGUARD

-- WinterGuard is available in two different surface styles sand and granular.
-WinterGuard - HT (high tack and high temperature) has a film surface.
-It is more flexible than sand or granular surfaced WinterGuard and can withstand high temperature roof applications, including metal or tile. - The standard roll of WinterGuard is 65' in length and 3' wide.
+- WinterGuard® is available in two different surface styles sand and granular.
+WinterGuard HT (high tack and high temperature) has a film surface.
+It is more flexible than sand or granular surfaced WinterGuard and can withstand high temperature roof applications, including metal or tile. - ★ ◆ WinterGuard® Metal is also film-surfaced and designed for use with metal or mechanically fastened tile roof applications. - ◆ The standard roll of WinterGuard is 65' in length and 3' wide.
 One standard roll contains 195 square feet of material.
-Sandsurfaced WinterGuard and WinterGuard HT also comes in a handy "Short Roll" that is 321/2' long and 3' wide.
-It contains 971/2 square feet of material. - ◆ A roll of MetaLayment is 61' in length and 393/8" wide containing 200 square feet of material. - During installation, an initial light "tack" (stickiness) makes WinterGuard easy to lift if you accidentally put it in the wrong place.
-The aggressive "tack" of WinterGuard - HT is not as forgiving. - Once WinterGuard is installed, however, it locks tight after being warmed by the sun.
+Sand-surfaced WinterGuard and WinterGuard HT also comes in a handy "Short Roll" that is 32 1⁄2' long and 3' wide.
+It contains 97 1⁄2 square feet of material. - ◆ A roll of WinterGuard Metal is 61' in length and 393/s" wide containing 200 square feet of material. - During installation, an initial light "tack" (stickiness) makes WinterGuard easy to lift if you accidentally put it in the wrong place.
+The aggressive "tack" of WinterGuard HT is not as forgiving. - Once WinterGuard is installed, however, it locks tight after being warmed by the sun.
 If an immediate seal is desired, press overlaps firmly with a roller.
 A heavy-duty wallpaper seam roller or "J" roller works well.